Community Initiatives Fund

 Applications are open to groups (not individuals) whose projects show benefit in one of the following areas:

 Applications are open to local groups as well as those from outside the Rangitikei, however, clear benefit to the Rangitikei must be demonstrated.
 An example is a community support group for diabetes sufferers.

-There are two funding rounds per year, usually opening in June and November.
+There are two funding rounds per year, the first will run from 16 April to 17 May 2018 and the second will run from 13 August to 13 September 2018.
 Grants will usually be up to a maximum of $2,500 for any project in any one financial year.

 Further information for the fund and the scheme are available by:

 On 27 July 2017 the Finance/Performance Committee met to discuss and allocate funding for the Community Initiatives Fund.
 Twelve applications were received for this funding round.
 This is the first funding round for the 2017-2018 year.
 Both the Committee and the Rangitikei District Council would like to congratulate the following groups on their successful applications to the Fund:

 - Marton & Surrounds ICT Hub – Marton, Ratana, and Hunterville computer clubs

 - Royal NZ Plunket – Parent education programme